collective/collective.xmltestreport/README.rst

 allows the test results to be analysed by tools such as the Jenkins continuous integration server.

-It also replaces the buildin coverage module from ``zope.testing`` with Ned Batchelder's.
+It also replaces the builtin coverage module from ``zope.testing`` with Ned Batchelder's.
 With this replacement it is also possible to write XML, HTML output.